Triggers Operation

 8. Click Create to complete the process.

-• To start the synchronization you need to Bulk Exalate on the trigger.
+• To start the synchronization, you need to Bulk Exalate on the trigger.
 It helps to synchronize all issues that fit trigger search queries.
-Check how to bulk Exalate entities.
+For more information about this topic, please read how to bulk Exalate entities.

-• To stop the synchronization you need to Bulk Unexalate the trigger.
+• To stop the synchronization, you need to Bulk Unexalate the trigger.
 It helps to stop the synchronization of all issues that fit trigger search queries.
-Check how to bulk unexalate entities.
+For more information about this topic, please read how to bulk unexalate entities.

 What if the connection used for a trigger has been disabled?

-Whenever a connection used in a particular trigger is disabled, Exalate will still collect all the changes which are related to issues that are under sync using that connection.
+Whenever a connection used in a particular trigger is disabled, Exalate still collects all the changes that are related to issues that are under sync using that connection.

 What if the trigger has been disabled?

-Disabling the trigger makes Exalate ignore the create/update events for the issue that is matching the query.
+Disabling the trigger makes Exalate ignore the create/update events for the issue that matches the query.

 Triggers in Jira